Our Methodology In 2026

 Forex Broker Education

 Our scoring methodology for education resources concentrates on two dimensions – the experience level of the trader and the channels used to deliver training.
 We give a high weight to help for beginners, a medium weight to intermediate education and a lower rating for expert resources.
-Articles, blogs, webinars, eBooks and Youtube are considered delivery channels.
-We also like to see an in-house analyst at a broker, providing commentary and analysis of market trends, and we always find an excellent glossary helpful .
+Articles, blogs, webinars, eBooks and YouTube are considered delivery channels.
+We also like to see an in-house analyst at a broker, providing commentary and analysis of market trends, and we always find an excellent glossary helpful.

 | Beginner Resources | Intermediate Resources | Expert Resources | Market Research, Analysis | In-house Analyst | Articles, blogs | Webinars | eBooks | Glossary | Youtube | |